Richard H. Cain

-Richard Harvey Cain (April 12, 1825 – January 18, 1887) was a minister, abolitionist, and United States Representative from South Carolina from 1873 to 1875 and 1877 to 1879.
+Richard Harvey Cain (April 12, 1825 – January 18, 1887) was an American minister, bishop, abolitionist and politician.
 After the American Civil War, he was appointed by Bishop Daniel Payne as a missionary of the African Methodist Episcopal Church in South Carolina.
+Cain served as a United States Representative from South Carolina from 1873 to 1875 and 1877 to 1879.
 He also was one of the founders of Lincolnville, South Carolina.

 Early life and education

 Cain was born to a black father and a Cherokee mother in Greenbrier County, Virginia, which is now in West Virginia.
-He was raised in Gallipolis, Ohio, a free state where he was allowed to read and write.
-He attended Wilberforce University and attended divinity school in Hannibal, Missouri.
+He was raised in Gallipolis, Ohio; Ohio state was a free state where he was allowed to learn to read and write.
+He attended Wilberforce University and divinity school in Hannibal, Missouri.
 The American Civil War broke out while he was at Wilberforce.
 He and 115 students from the mostly black university attempted to enlist in the Union Army but were refused.

 Career

-Cain worked as a barber in Galena, Illinois, and worked on steamboats along the Ohio River before he migrated south.
+Cain worked as a barber in Galena, Illinois, and worked on steamboats along the Ohio River before he migrated to the South.

 He had been licensed to preach for the Methodist Episcopal Church in 1844.
 His first assignment was in Hannibal, Missouri.
 In 1848, frustrated by the segregationist policies of the Methodists, he joined the African Methodist Episcopal Church, an independent black denomination started in Philadelphia.
-By 1859 he became a deacon in Muscatine, Iowa.
+By 1859, he became a deacon in Muscatine, Iowa.
 In 1861, Cain was called as a pastor at the Bridge Street Church in Brooklyn, New York.
 In 1862, he was ordained as an elder and remained at the Brooklyn church until 1865.

 After the Civil War, Cain moved to Charleston, South Carolina, in 1865 as superintendent of AME missions and presided over the Emmanuel Church in that city.
 The AME Church attracted tens of thousands of converts to its denomination very rapidly.